 Other features to look for are surge protection, the ability to accept an industrial 24 VDC power supply and a metal case that can be easily mounted.
 DIN rail mounting kits make it easy to fit the hub or isolator in an electrical cabinet.

 Westward Sales offers industrial-grade hubs produced by Antaria Technologies.
 These carry a 5 year warranty.
-The USB-HUB3-7K provides seven USB 3.0 ports while the USB-HUB4K3 has four USB 3.0 ports.
-The USB-HUB7K and USB-HUB4K are the USB 2.0 equivalents.
+The USB-HUB4K3 provides four USB 3.0 ports.
+The USB-HUB7K and USB-HUB4K have seven and four USB 2.0 ports respectivley.
 Screw connectors, metal enclosures and surge protection are standard.

 Whether it’s a new industrial project or an upgrade, Westward Sales has communication solutions that will save you time and energy.
 Contact one of our knowledgeable representatives today!